LetPeopleWork/FlowPulse/docs/installation/installation.md

 ```

 ## Python Package
-All you need to do to update flowpulse is run the update command:
+All you need to do to update FlowPulse is run the update command:
 ```bash
 python -m pip install --upgrade flowpulse
 ```